mikand13/vertx-examples/README.md

 Presentation: [https://docs.google.com/presentation/d/1sX5nZ65EgZuaWkNwj1y0E-pXKWdmzJJoUuFtcDbEI-c/edit?usp=sharing]

+## Required Dependencies for all Examples (Varies from example to example)

+- Docker
+- Docker-Compose
+- Java
+- Node

 ## base

 This example shows how we can run multiple verticles from different languages side by side, effortlessly.